alekseyl/enum_ext/README.md

   end
   ```

-  This call adds to instance:
+  This humanize_enum adds to instance:
    - t_in_cart, t_paid, t_ready_for_shipment

-  adds to class:
+  and to class:
    - t_statuses - as given or generated values
    - t_statuses_options - translated enum values options for select input
    - t_statuses_options_i - same as above but use int values with translations works for ActiveAdmin filters for instance